(A) Hearing authority

 (2) When the hearing involves one of the medical determination issues listed in paragraph (C)(1) of rule 5101:6-6-01 of the Administrative Code, a copy of the decision shall also be sent to the medical determination unit.

-(3) When the hearing involves action or lack of action by a managed care plan, copies of the decision shall also be sent to the managed care plan and to the unit within ODJFS administering the medicaid managed care program.
+(3) When the hearing involves a managed care plan or "MyCare Ohio" plan, copies of the decision shall also be sent to the managed care plan or the "MyCare Ohio" plan, and upon request to the Ohio department of medicaid .

 (F) Hearing record